 The Long Version

-Geoffrey Long is a storyteller, scholar, designer, worldbuilder and consultant, as well as a doctoral student in the Media Arts & Practice program at USC's School of Cinematic Arts.
-His work explores the future of storytelling and how storyworlds and technology co-evolve.
+Geoffrey Long is a storyteller, scholar, designer, worldbuilder and consultant exploring the future of storytelling and how storyworlds and technology co-evolve.

 Geoffrey was most recently the Creative Director for the University of Southern California's World Building Institute and World Building Media Lab, where his projects included imagining the future of Nigeria, working with the Buckminster Fuller Institute to inspire students to imagine worlds based on Fuller's concept of Spaceship Earth, and envisioning a world inside a human pancreatic beta cell to inspire the future of smart cities and new diabetes treatments.
 Prior to that, Geoffrey served as the Creative Director and a Research Fellow for USC's Annenberg Innovation Lab (where his projects included exploring storytelling with such new screens as virtual reality, augmented reality, wearables and the Internet of Things, and how new creators and makers are flourishing using a mix of these new screens, new business models and emerging platforms); the Lead Narrative Producer for Microsoft Studios and cofounder of its Narrative Design Team (where his projects included the HoloLens, the Xbox One, SmartGlass, Quantum Break, Adera, Ryse and Halo); in a think tank under Microsoft's Chief Experience Officer and Chief Software Architect; a researcher and Communications Director for the Singapore-MIT GAMBIT Game Lab and MIT's Comparative Media Studies Program; an indie literature, culture and technology zine editor; and an award-winning short film producer.